wikiselev/SC3-old/README.md

 ### NEWS

+_06/01/2015_

+SC3 is under review at Bioconductor.
+This GitHub package will not be updated anymore.
+Once SC3 is released by Bioconudctor I will post a link to it here.
+All further updates will be via Bioconductor.

 _25/11/2015_

 Started writing a manual.
 Meanwhile, if you have any questions on the usage of SC3 please send your questions to [Vladimir Kiselev](mailto:vk6@sanger.ac.uk).